Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 • I mentioned the bus, but if the SNCF hasn't put one on, you can still check regular bus services for yourself.

-• You can also rent a car (here's the comparison engine I use) to get to your destination.
+• You can also rent a car (here's a comparison engine) to get to your destination.
 There is an extra cost but you can usually drop off the car in a different city than the one in which you picked it up.

 • Check out Bla Bla Car, the ride-sharing service.
 It's rare you'll find something at the last minute but if you're desperate...